hmcollins3/Web-Dev-For-Beginners/1-getting-started-lessons/README.md

 In this section of the curriculum, you will be introduced to non project-based concepts important to becoming a professional developer.

+I am testing to see if I can push changes

 ### Topics

 1. [Introduction to Programming Languages and Tools of the Trade](1-intro-to-programming-languages/README.md)